Social Foundations of Education

 Literacy and Literature in the Digital Age

 This course will allow students to explore a variety of approaches and perspectives in teaching literacy and literature in the secondary classroom.
 We will investigate methodologies and issues surrounding the teaching of reading, writing, speaking, viewing, thinking, and listening in today’s digital world.
 Students will have an opportunity to develop better literacy skills and strategies as they learn effective instructional methods to use in various secondary classrooms.
 Students will have an opportunity to work with secondary students at local schools.
 Offered annually, fulfills English Teacher Certification requirement.
-Prerequisite: MUS_CLAS 149 or EDUC 199, and EDUC 201; or permission of the instructor.
+Prerequisite: MUS_CLAS 149 or EDUC 199, and EDUC 201 with grade of C or higher; or permission of the instructor.

 Cultural Impact of Young Adult Literature & Media

 The significance of Young Adult Literature will be investigated including theories about developmental, aesthetic, and cultural factors when reviewing texts.
 Note: The term "texts" is used broadly to refer to works in all media.
 Examination, evaluation and identification of texts based upon the biological, socio-cultural, psychological and developmental characteristics of young adults; guidance in the identification of the cultural implications of these materials, emphasizing gender-fair and multicultural resources and the attitudes, interests, problems, and opportunities of young adults in contemporary society.

 Literacy as Agency: Politics, Pedagogies, & Possibilities of Literacy in the 21st Century